Roman Alcester is the exciting exhibition

 Sun - Closed

-CRAFT SESSIONS FOR KIDS THIS SUMMER HOLIDAYS
+CRAFT SESSIONS FOR KIDS

+The museum holds regualr Make and Take Craft sessions for children in the school holidays.
 So why not bring the kids along to spend the afternoon making something Roman they can take home with them at the end of the session.

 We need volunteers of all ages to help with the running of the museum.
 Your skills and enthusiasm are needed ,so if you would like to help then please contact us.